Skip to main content

 How does it work?

-To play Battlesnake you'll need to build and deploy a web server that implements the Battlesnake Webhook API.
+To play Battlesnake you'll need to build and deploy a web server that implements the Battlesnake API.

 tip